What is the House N?

 The location of the house

-If you are wondering why the house is not on a site of its own, then you must be unfamiliar with the strict plot ratio guidelines in Japan.
+If you are wondering why the house is not on a site of its own, you must be unfamiliar with Japan’s strict plot ratio guidelines.
 To keep in line with regulations, the roof plan on House N was measured to keep it below the 75 percent maximum.
-The structure of pure white standing along a street where the rest of the buildings are rugged and blunt, it must create quite an interest.
+The structure of pure white standing along a street where the rest of the buildings are rugged and blunt.
+It must create quite an interest.

 A distinct boundary is nowhere to be found, except for a gradual change in the domain.
 One might say that an ideal architecture is an outdoor space that feels like the indoors and an indoor space that feels like the outdoors.
 In a nested structure, the inside is invariably the outside and vice versa.
 My intention was to make an architecture that is not about space nor about form but simply about expressing the riches of what are `between` houses and streets.